IBM/dbb/Templates/AzureDevOpsPipeline/README.md

 It covers the followings steps:
 * Clone
-* Build, tagging of the release candidate
+* Build and creation of Git tagging for the release candidate
 * Package & publish package
 * Deployment to the integration test environment
 * Deployment to the controlled test environments including Production